-Neuropsychology focuses on brain development and function, and how these affect behavior, learning, social-emotional health, as well as other life skills.
-A neuropsychological evaluation for your child can help them identify their strengths and weaknesses regarding your child’s ability to think, learn, and perform daily activities.
+Neuropsychology focuses on brain development and function and how these affect behavior, learning, social-emotional health, as well as other life skills.
+A neuropsychological evaluation for your child can help them identify their strengths and weaknesses regarding their ability to think, learn, and perform daily activities.

-Dr. Laura McDonald provides neuropsychological testing that integrates various sources of information to develop a clear and holistic picture of the whole child, gain insight into how he or she is currently functioning, and understand the barriers that affect a young person’s developmental, intellectual, emotional, and/or learning abilities.
+Dr. Laura McDonald provides neuropsychological testing for children that integrates various sources of information to develop a clear and holistic picture of the whole child, gain insight into how they are currently functioning, and understand the barriers that affect a young person’s developmental, intellectual, emotional, and/or learning abilities.

-We provide neuropsychological evaluations and assessments for children and young adults throughout the Greater Los Angeles area — including individuals in Sherman Oaks, Calabasas, and Beverly Hills — from our office here in Encino.
+We provide neuropsychological evaluations for children and assessments of young adults throughout the Greater Los Angeles area — including individuals in Sherman Oaks, Calabasas, and Beverly Hills — from our office here in Encino.
 Please, don’t hesitate to reach out to us for a free consultation or if you have any questions about our assessments.